Research Teams & Facilities

 Key Research Facilities

-Scientists in the Earth Science Remote Sensing Laboratory Scientists apply an interdisciplinary research approach that integrates remote sensing, GIS, geochemistry, geochronology, hydrology, surface runoff, and groundwater flow modeling, and field geology to address a wide range of complex geological and environmental problems.
+ESRS scientists apply an interdisciplinary research approach that integrates remote sensing, GIS, geochemistry, geochronology, hydrology, surface runoff, and groundwater flow modeling, and field geology to address a wide range of complex geological and environmental problems.

-The Michigan Geological Repository for Research and Education is the most comprehensive archive of geological samples and data in Michigan.
+MGRRE is the most comprehensive archive of geological samples and data in Michigan.
 The facility and its collections enable scientists to carry out research and educate the next generation of earth scientists about natural resources and their sustainable use.

-The Michigan Geological Survey, with its long history of geologic research in Michigan, is housed in the Department of Geological and Environmental Sciences.
-The survey facilitates research to promote the wise use of natural resources while serving the general public through quality research, invaluable expertise and a historic data repository.
+With its long history of geologic research in Michigan, the MGS facilitates research to promote the wise use of natural resources while serving the general public through quality research, invaluable expertise and a historic data repository.

-The Rood Hall Rock Garden has become a fixture for orientation tours and for good reason.
+The Rock Garden has become a fixture for orientation tours and for good reason.
 The Rood Hall rock garden is not just a great place to sit at a picnic table in the shade to relax, catch up on reading or prepare for an exam; the rock garden also features a wide variety of rocks for amateurs and experts alike to explore.